sbikelly/fuep_api/SETUP_INSTRUCTIONS.md

 docker-compose up -d
 ```

-great! now, lets move to the next step while making sure to test the functionality and response or inetgration at every level in order to avoid future error. and just so you know, i have removed/deleted
-app.module.ts health.controller.ts
-auth module folder, auth.service.ts, auth.controller.ts since they are longer used

 **Services:**

 - **PostgreSQL**: `localhost:5432` (user: `fuep`, password: `fuep`, db: `fuep_portal`)
 - **Redis**: `localhost:6379`
 - **MinIO**: `localhost:9000` (Console: `localhost:9001`, user: `fuep`, password: `fuepstrongpassword`)